bitovi/hatchify/docs/jsonapi/README.md

 ### Relationships

-One of the JSON:API builtin advantages is to pull related data with references so the response is more compact:
+One of the JSON:API builtin advantages is to pull in compacted related references:

 <pre>
 GET /api/sales-people?